CHAPTER TWO

 Student aid recipients failing to meet these standards may file an appeal for reconsideration.

-Repayment of Federal, State, Institutional, and Private Funds as a Result of Student Withdrawal
+233.7 Return of Federal, State, Institutional, and Private Funds because of Student Withdrawal

-Cal Poly is required to maintain a fair and equitable refund policy for tuition, fees, and room and board charges as part of the Standards of Participation in the Title IV, Higher Education Act programs.
-The student financial aid refund and repayment requirements apply to students who withdraw, drop out, take an unapproved leave of absence, fail to return from an approved leave of absence, or are expelled, disenrolled, or otherwise fail to complete the period of enrollment for which they were funded and charged.
+Cal Poly must calculate the percentage of financial aid earned by a student prior to withdrawal from a term as part of the Standards of Participation in the Title IV, Higher Education Act programs.
+The student financial aid return of Title IV funds requirements apply to students who withdraw, drop out, take an unapproved leave of absence, fail to return from an approved leave of absence, are expelled, disenrolled, or otherwise fail to complete the period of enrollment for which they were funded and charged.

-Cal Poly Foundation endowment interest income is distributed twice a year – once in September for scholarship disbursements, and once in March for spring award disbursements.
+Cal Poly Foundation endowment interest income is distributed twice a year, once in September for scholarship disbursements, and once in March for spring award disbursements.
 Attrition and enrollment fluctuations result in balances.
 Interest on the unused balances is credited to the Cal Poly General Scholarship account.
-This policy facilitates the maintenance of scholarship accounts by allowing one interest entry rather than scores of minor amounts.
+This policy facilitates the maintenance of scholarship accounts by allowing one interest entry rather than multiple entries of minor amounts.

 See Chapter Three, Fiscal Services Section 341.3 for the referenced policy.

-The minimum hourly wage rate for student employees shall be the published Federal minimum hourly rate, unless a higher rate is required by State law .
-The maximum hourly wage rate for student employees is established by the CSU Board of Trustees.
+The minimum hourly wage rate for student employees shall be the published Federal minimum hourly rate, unless a higher rate is required by State law.
+The maximum hourly wage rate for student employees is established by the CSU Trustees.